Ishpreet-Singh264/pokemon_mini_project/README.md

 ## Design Choices

-- **Linked List:** We used a linked list to store the search results in memory so we can save them later without needing to know the exact number of results beforehand.
-(Not part of the course though)
+- **Pthreads:** I used the pthread library to create a separate thread for searching.
+This keeps the main menu responsive.
-- **File I/O:** The program uses standard C functions (fopen, fgets) to read the CSV file line-by-line.
+- **Mutex Locks:** I added a Mutex lock to protect the shared list.
+This prevents the program from crashing if the search thread tries to write data at the same time the main thread tries to read it.
-- **Case Insensitivity:** We included logic to ignore capitalization so "fire" and "Fire" both work.
+- **Safe Saving:** The save function checks if a search is currently running and waits for it to finish before writing to the disk.